mysql/mysql-workbench/README.md

 * **MySQL Enterprise Support:** Support for Enterprise products such as MySQL Enterprise Backup, MySQL Firewall, and MySQL Audit.

-You can [download MySQL Workbench](https://dev.mysql.com/downloads/workbench/) from the MySQL Developers site.

 The [code repository on Github](https://github.com/mysql/mysql-workbench) is where we publish a snapshot of our internal repository everytime a new release of the tools is published.
 Use the [MySQL bug system](http://bugs.mysql.com/) to report any issue you have.
 You can use Github or the MySQL bug system to contribute to the development.
 Simply file a new issue with your patch and we will take care of it.

-Extensive documentation is available on our [MySQL Workbench Documentation Home](https://dev.mysql.com/doc/workbench/en/).

-## License
-Licensed under version 2 of the GNU General Public License.
-MySQL Workbench is brought to you by the MySQL team at Oracle.
-For detailed license information, including 3rd party references see the [LICENCES.txt](LICENSE.txt) file or read the [Workbench Licensing Information](https://downloads.mysql.com/docs/licenses/workbench-6.3-gpl-en.pdf) PDF.

-Copyright (c) 2006, 2018, Oracle and/or its affiliates.
-All rights reserved.